Adityarawat01/Phishing-website-detection-using-machine-learning/README.md

 # Phishing-website-detection-using-machine-learning

-The URL Classifier Chrome extension allows users to classify URLs as Legitimate or Phishing by analyzing various features of the URL.
+The Phishing Website Detection Chrome extension allows users to classify URLs as Legitimate or Phishing by analyzing various features of the URL.
 This extension communicates with a backend server built using Flask, which uses a pre-trained machine learning model to classify the URLs.